 - Vibrating teether: This item helps in two ways: it soothes the pain and stimulates the gums.
 Choose one that is multi-textured and water-filled (that way you can put it in the fridge before giving it to your baby).

 - Distraction: Sometimes a change in setting is all it takes to distract a baby from teething pain.
-You can try giving your baby a warm bath to help him or her relax!
+You can try giving your baby a warm bath to help him relax!

 Until next time!